 This recipe has two main ingredients — chicken breast and scallions.
 The chicken can have the skin and bones.
+Adjust the time if using bone in.
 You can use chicken thighs as well.
 To keep the chicken tender and moist, I cook the chicken over relatively low heat.
 It only takes about 10 minutes to cook, and the resulting broth is nice and refreshing!

 Dakgaejang is a summer favorite in Korea as a nourishing soup that boosts the energy level during hot summer days, but this hearty, comforting soup is great all year long!
 Not to mention weeknight friendly!

 - 1 pound chicken breast or thigh fat removed

 - 1/4 medium onion

 - 1 scallion